Callum-A/cosmwasm-zero-to-hero/02 - Environment Setup/README.md

 cargo wasm
 ```

-We are now setup, so open this folder in your preferred text editor and we'll move on to the next section!
+We are now set up, so open this folder in your preferred text editor and we'll move on to the next section!

 The code for this section is available under the `code` directory.
 This will be standard for chapters going forward.